hydractinia/hydractinia-dot-org/_pages/about.md

 ## [About _Hydractinia_](/what-is-hydractinia.md)

-_Hydractinia_ is an emerging model system for the study of stem cell biology, regeneration, sex determination, and allorecogition.
+_Hydractinia_ is an cool emerging model system for the study of stem cell biology, regeneration, sex determination, and allorecogition.
 [Read More](/what-is-hydractinia.md).

 ## About This Site
 Hydractinia.org is an online hub for the *Hydractinia* research community.
 It is maintained with financial support from <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=1923259&HistoricalAwards=false" target="_blank">EDGE grant</a> funded by the US <a href="https://www.nsf.gov/" target="_blank">National Science Foudation</a>.
 The site serves